 - All orders will be booked at the full day rate and the refund will be processed on site if qualified as rental under 4 hours.

-Tram service stops temporarily from 5:00 - 7:00pm for our six special day parades, and resumes after the parade is finished - these occur on Friday, August 25, and from Monday-Friday, August 28 - September 1.
+Tram service stops temporarily from 5:00 - 7:00pm for our four special day parades, and resumes after the parade is finished - these occur on Friday, August 23; Monday, August 26; Tuesday, August 27; and Thursday, August 29.

 The State Fair has accessible restrooms throughout the Fairgrounds.
-For locations, please pick up one of our Fairgrounds maps at a Guest Relations booth.
+For locations, please pick up one of our Fairgrounds maps at any Guest Relations booth.